Trump kills key Obamacare subsidies: What it means

 "So what happens now?
 Lawsuits, lawsuits, and more lawsuits," Nicholas Bagley, an assistant professor of law at the University of Michigan, wrote in a blog post Thursday night.

 Insurers and state officials could sue the Trump administration for ending the payments.
-Already, New York Attorney General Eric Schneiderman, who is part of a coalition defending the subsidies, swiftly announced that the group would be taking action against Trump.
+New York Attorney General Eric Schneiderman, who is part of a coalition defending the subsidies, announced Friday that a group of states filed a lawsuit to force the president to continue the funding.

 The cost-sharing subsidies have been at the center of a legal battle that dates back to 2014, when the House of Representatives filed a lawsuit against then-Health Secretary Sylvia Burwell.
 GOP lawmakers argued the payments were illegal because Congress never appropriated the money.
 A district court judge last year ruled in favor of the House, but stayed her decision.
 The Obama administration filed an appeal, which continued under Trump.